-Chronic sinusitis lasts more than twelve weeks and can linger for years.
-The cause of chronic sinusitis can be hard to pin down -- and hard to treat.
+Chronic sinusitis lasts several weeks and can linger for years.
+Its cause can be hard to pin down -- and hard to treat.

 Facial pressure and pain

 The key is to figure out the cause.
 For instance, if your sinusitis is due to allergies, then decongestants alone will probably not help much.

 If you have symptoms for more than a couple of days, check in with your doctor.
 With a good exam -- and sometimes imaging tests, like X-rays, CT scans, or MRIs -- you may be able to figure out exactly what's causing the problem.

 Often, the best sinusitis treatment is a combination of different approaches -- typically medication plus self-care.

 Antibiotics.
 If your doctor thinks a bacterial infection is to blame, he may prescribe antibiotics.
 For acute sinusitis, you may take them for 10-14 days.
 For chronic sinusitis, it might be longer.